conjurdemos/Accelerator-DualAccounts/README.md

 The scripts in this Dual Accounts Accelerator automate tasks required to create Dual Accounts in Self-Hosted or Privilege Cloud vaults.
 The Accelerator provides out-of-box support for the Platforms in the ./platformlib directory (the “Platform Library”).
 Support for other Platforms can be added following Step 2 in in the manual configuration steps below.

+### Edit environment variables:
   - env-vars.sh - defines Self-Host or Privilege Cloud mode and URLs to their installation.
-It also prompts for the name and password of the Vault admin user identity under which to run the scripts.
+If not already set, it also prompts for the name and password of the Vault admin user identity under which to run the scripts.

+### Check and update the platform library
+ - 0-list-platform-library.sh - lists all platform IDs and system types currently in the platformlib directory.
+Any platform ID listed can be used to automate dual account creation.
-- 0-export-all-db-platforms.sh - example script showing how to export all platforms of a given systemType.
-Script can be modified as needed to export platforms to zipfiles then edited following the manual configuration steps below to extend dual account support to other platforms.
+ - 1-export-all-db-platforms.sh - example script showing how to export all platforms of a given system type.
+As written, the script exports all DB platforms, but can be modified as needed to export platforms of other system types to zipfiles.
+They can then be unzipped and edited following the manual configuration steps below to implement dual account automation for other platforms.

- - 1-list-platform-library.sh - lists platform IDs and System Types for all platforms in the platformlib directory.
+### Edit dual account parameters:
+  - dual-account-params.sh - **Must be edited** to provide specific values for safe, account names, properties, etc.

+### Import platforms:
  - 2-import-from-platformlib.sh - imports a specified platform ID into the Vault.
 Prompts for Platform ID if not provided on the command line.
+The 0-list-platform-library.sh script lists platform IDs available for importing.

+### Manage dual accounts:
  - 3-setup-dual-accounts.sh - currently only supports creation of database accounts.
-Must be edited to provide specific values for safe, account names, properties, etc.
- - 4-dump-dual-accounts.sh - dumps json records for a given pair of dual accounts.
+ - 4-dump-dual-accounts.sh - dumps json records dual accounts specified in dual-account-params.sh.
+ - 5-delete-dual-accounts.sh - deletes dual accounts, account group and safe specified in dual-account-params.sh.

 # Manual Dual Accounts Configuration Overview